Marija-Kov/good-ol-blog-website/README.md

 ---
 <br>

-## Whyyy? <a name = "motivation"></a>
+## Technical overview <a name = "overview"></a>

-Working on this project, one can learn how separation of concerns inside a system is achieved with the MVC pattern.
+A CRUD app using MVC architecture pattern to achieve separation of concerns.
 It shows how a templating language is used to build user interfaces.
 It demonstrates some mechanisms of sending data from the server to views and the convenience of local variables for displaying up-to-date content.
-It implements a widely-used authentication middleware.
+It implements a widely-used authentication middleware and rate-limiter.
-It's a fun exercise for one's backend skills.

 <br>